The Story of the Idea

 During the ride we held a “Board of Directors” meeting and actually did research en route by using internet to “Google” the history and background of Roanoke.
 An idea was forming as a new twist on the old concept: “Remembering Roanoke Series.”
 The pieces comprising this series would no longer be part of our consciousness, having decades since been replaced by industrial growth and technology.
 The list included: Mill Mountain Incline Trolley, original Mill Mountain Playhouse, The Roanoke Rescue Squad (first in the US), and the American Theatre, to name a few.

-And so the story goes… We now have a new retail partner, Two and a Half Sisters, located across from the very busy Towers Shopping Center in Roanoke, VA.
-We will show up at the Stocked Market in November, and, we will have a presence on the internet to market our products twenty four seven!
+And so the story goes… We now have a new retail partner, Two and a Half Sisters, located across from the very busy Towers Shopping Center in Roanoke, VA, and, we will have a presence on the internet to market our products twenty four seven!
+As our Mother used to say ” Wouldn’t it be fun to have a business that takes orders while we sleep?”

 Raymond Barnes, Atty historian